To: Councillor Bob Price, Leader of Oxford City Council

 WHO'S TELLING THE TRUTH?

-June, 2016.
-18 months after closure, the Temple Cowley Pools building still stands empty and unused.
-The pools have been drained, otherwise the building remains in excellent condition despite no maintenance.
+August, 2016.
+18 months after closure, the Temple Cowley Pools building still stood empty and unused.
+The pools had been drained, otherwise the building remained in excellent condition despite no maintenance.
 Remember, this is the building that the Labour-controlled city council claimed was at 'risk of imminent catastrophic failure' so had to be shut.
 And, oh yes, meanwhile over at the new Blackbird Leys Swimming Pool that cost over £13m of our money - guess what - it's leaking!!

 Back at Temple Cowley Pools, Catalyst have finally submitted their planning application - apparently it's a 'done deal'.
 If developers ever wanted to know how to 'persuade' a planning committee to approve their application, this is it.
 Offer the Council cash - in this case, £3.6m, if they approve the application - which is now in, awaiting a rubber stamp of approval from the Council Planning Department.
 No conflict of interest there then.
 We'll see what happens as the planning process proceeds - but with Labour (and only Labour) refusing to allow the community to take over the site and run it for the people, and with all committees now stacked with a Labour majority, we fully anticipate Catalyst's application to be waved through by the committees.
 And then we'll be into a legal challenge.